What is a Tax Return?

 If you worked in Australia.

-June 30 is the end of the Australia’s financial year.
-Write in your diary.
-You can apply for your tax return for any work that you have done in Australia between July 1st 2013 to June 30th 2014.
+June 30th is the end of the Australia’s financial year.
+Write in your diary!
+You can apply for your tax return for any work that you have done in Australia between July 1st to June 30th.

-If you are leaving Australia you can apply for your tax return at any time, as long as you will not be returning to work before June 30.
+If you are leaving Australia you can claim tax back at any time, as long as you will not be returning to work before June 30th.

 What will I need for my Tax return?